-UnitingCare Queensland General Terms and Conditions Of Purchase Order
+UnitingCare Queensland and ARRCS General Terms and Conditions Of Purchase Order

 Except where a contract or agreement is in place between the parties, these terms and conditions govern the supply of Goods and Services as specified by this Order and shall be the only terms and conditions relating to the supply.
-Upon acceptance of this Order by the Supplier, these terms and conditions form part of a binding contract between UCQ and the Supplier for the supply of the Goods and/or Services stated on the Order.
-By supplying the Goods and/or Services stated on this Order, the Supplier is deemed to accept the Order, unless the Supplier has notified UCQ within 7 days of receiving the Order and UCQ agrees to alternative terms and conditions for the supply.
+Upon acceptance of this Order by the Supplier, these terms and conditions form part of a binding contract between the Customer and the Supplier for the supply of the Goods and/or Services stated on the Order.
+By supplying the Goods and/or Services stated on this Order, the Supplier is deemed to accept the Order, unless the Supplier has notified the Customer within 7 days of receiving the Order and the Customer agrees to alternative terms and conditions for the supply.

-Prior to supplying the Goods or Services, the Supplier must obtain, at its own expense, all necessary Licences and at UCQ’s request, provide a copy to UCQ.
+Prior to supplying the Goods or Services, the Supplier must obtain, at its own expense, all necessary Licences and at the Customer’s request, provide a copy to the Customer.

-The Supplier must, in performing any Services on a premises/site controlled by UCQ, or one of its clients, not interfere with any UCQ activities or the activities of any person on the premises/site and all applicable laws, regulations and contracts.
+The Supplier must, in performing any Services on a premises/site controlled by the Customer, or one of its clients, not interfere with any of the Customer’s activities or the activities of any person on the premises/site and all applicable laws, regulations and contracts.
 Time is of the essence for the supply under this Order and contract.
+The Supplier must not engage any subcontractors or agent to perform any or all of its obligations under this Agreement without the prior written consent of the Customer.

 6. Invoices and payments

 All invoices issued by the Supplier must quote the Order number and provide details of the Goods or Services supplied (including details of time worked if charged on a time costing basis).
 Invoices are to be forwarded to the address on the Order.
 The price on the invoice must show the amount owing ex-GST, the GST component and a total price inclusive of GST.
-Invoices will be paid 30 days from invoice date month end, unless disputed by UCQ.
-UCQ may, on reasonable notice, audit the Supplier's books and records relating to any amounts paid by UCQ in connection with the Order.
+Invoices will be paid 30 days from invoice date month end, unless disputed by the Customer.
+The Customer may, on reasonable notice, audit the Supplier's books and records relating to any amounts paid by the Customer in connection with the Order.

 The Supplier shall provide a delivery advice with each delivery of Goods.
 All advices must quote the Order number.
 All Goods shall be suitably packed to ensure they are delivered in good condition to the address on the Order.

-The Goods may be subject to inspection, testing and approval by UCQ at all times and places.
-Whether paid for or not, UCQ shall be entitled to inspect the Goods or carry out any tests required either during manufacture, before dispatch or at the point of delivery.
+The Goods may be subject to inspection, testing and approval by the Customer at all times and places.
+Whether paid for or not, the Customer shall be entitled to inspect the Goods or carry out any tests required either during manufacture, before dispatch or at the point of delivery.

-The Supplier is liable and shall indemnify UCQ and its personnel from any claim (including without limitation costs, expenses and legal fees) arising from or in respect of (a) claims that any product infringes any intellectual property rights; (b) the failure of the Supplier to comply with its obligations under this Order and contract, or (c) any personal injury or damage to person, property whether real or personal, insofar as that injury or damages arises out of the Supplier’s negligence, or such negligence of its employees, agents or sub-contractors.
-The Supplier’s liability and indemnity under this clause is reduced proportionately to the extent that any loss or damage is caused by a negligent act of omission of UCQ or its employees.
-UCQ holds the Supplier’s indemnity on trust and for the benefit of its employees and affiliates.
+The Supplier is liable and shall indemnify the Customer and its personnel from any claim (including without limitation costs, expenses and legal fees) arising from or in respect of (a) claims that any product infringes any intellectual property rights; (b) the failure of the Supplier to comply with its obligations under this Order and contract, or (c) any personal injury or damage to person, property whether real or personal, insofar as that injury or damages arises out of the Supplier’s negligence, or such negligence of its employees, agents or sub-contractors.
+The Supplier’s liability and indemnity under this clause is reduced proportionately to the extent that any loss or damage is caused by a negligent act of omission of the Customer or its employees.
+The Customer holds the Supplier’s indemnity on trust and for the benefit of its employees and affiliates.

 10. Limitation of liability

-UCQ accepts liability for its negligence and any negligent act or omission of its employees.
-UCQ’s liability under this clause is reduced proportionately to the extent that any loss or damage is caused by a negligent act of omission of the Supplier or its employees.
-To the extent permitted by law, in no event will UCQ be liable for any lost revenues, lost profits, incidental, indirect, consequential, special or punitive damages.
+The Customer accepts liability for its negligence and any negligent act or omission of its employees.
+The Customer’s liability under this clause is reduced proportionately to the extent that any loss or damage is caused by a negligent act of omission of the Supplier or its employees.
+To the extent permitted by law, in no event will the Customer be liable for any lost revenues, lost profits, incidental, indirect, consequential, special or punitive damages.

 11. Title and risk in goods

-Title to Goods, free of encumbrances and other adverse interests, shall pass to UCQ upon delivery or payment, whichever is the earlier.
-Risk in Goods remains with the Supplier until the Goods have been delivered (or where appropriate, installed) at the location specified in the Order and accepted by UCQ.
+Title to Goods, free of encumbrances and other adverse interests, shall pass to the Customer upon delivery or payment, whichever is the earlier.
+Risk in Goods remains with the Supplier until the Goods have been delivered (or where appropriate, installed) at the location specified in the Order and accepted by the Customer.

 12. Ownership of intellectual property

-Where Goods supplied in respect of this Order have been prepared specifically for UCQ and are not available to the general public, UCQ shall own any copyright subsisting in the Goods, all plans, designs, computers programs and other works created by the Supplier in the course of and for the purpose of this Order.
-The Supplier grants UCQ a non-exclusive, irrevocable, perpetual, free licence (including a right to sublicense) to use, modify, adapt and publish any Goods for any purpose, other than commercial exploitation, to the extent that the Goods embodies any of the Supplier’s intellectual property rights.
+Where Goods supplied in respect of this Order have been prepared specifically for the Customer and are not available to the general public, the Customer shall own any copyright subsisting in the Goods, all plans, designs, computers programs and other works created by the Supplier in the course of and for the purpose of this Order.
+The Supplier grants the Customer a non-exclusive, irrevocable, perpetual, free licence (including a right to sublicense) to use, modify, adapt and publish any Goods for any purpose, other than commercial exploitation, to the extent that the Goods embodies any of the Supplier’s intellectual property rights.

 13. Governing law